 Team/Association: Alliance academy.

-Jacare Romero cavalcanti Biography
+Jacare Romero Cavalcanti Biography

-In 1972, “Jacare” moved to New York to study, and abandoned Jiu Jitsu completely until the end of 1974 when he returned to Rio.
+In 1972, “Jacare” moved to New York to study, and abandoned Jiu-Jitsu completely until the end of 1974 when he returned to Rio.
 During Romero’s stay in New York Rolls Gracie visited and the two became good friends.
 When Romero returned to Rio de Janeiro in late 1974, he restarted his BJJ training with Rolls Gracie, who was considered the best coach and competitor of his time.

-With Rolls Gracie’s teachings, Cavalcanti’s jiu jitsu developed in heaps and bounds, Rolls was innovative and a good role model for Romero who took Rolls as a fatherly figure.
-With a new coach and a new academy, “Jacaré” had the opportunity to train with many of the great’s Jiu Jitsu figures of that time, people like Carlos Gracie Junior, Rickson Gracie, Mauricio Gomes, Paulo Conde, Ricardo Azoury and many others.
+With Rolls Gracie’s teachings, Cavalcanti’s jiu-jitsu developed in heaps and bounds, Rolls was innovative and a good role model for Romero who took Rolls as a fatherly figure.
+With a new coach and a new academy, “Jacaré” had the opportunity to train with many of the great’s Jiu-Jitsu figures of that time, people like Carlos Gracie Junior, Rickson Gracie, Mauricio Gomes, Paulo Conde, Ricardo Azoury and many others.

 In 1982 Jacare Romero was awarded his Black Belt by the hands of Rolls Gracie, being the last Black Belt ever awarded by the legendary martial arts figure, the last of a very strict group of 5.
-After the tragic death of his mentor, Rolls Gracie (in 1982) Carlos Gracie Junior (Rolls younger brother) picked up the class and the gym, but not for long as Carlos had plans to open his own academy in the Barra da Tijuca neighbourhood.
-As Romero witnessed the terminus of his academy, he chose to start training with Rickson Gracie at his academy in Humaita area of Rio de Janeiro.
+After the tragic death of his mentor, Rolls Gracie (in 1982) Carlos Gracie Junior (Rolls younger brother) picked up the class and the gym, but not for long as Carlos had plans to open his own academy in the Barra da Tijuca neighborhood.
+As Romero witnessed the terminus of his academy, he chose to start training with Rickson Gracie at his academy in the Humaita area of Rio de Janeiro.

-After a run at the Gracie academy in Humaita, Romero decided to open up his own BJJ gym, giving birth to the ” Jacare Jiu Jitsu Academy”.
+After a run at the Gracie academy in Humaita, Romero decided to open up his own BJJ gym, giving birth to the ” Jacare Jiu-Jitsu Academy”.
 From this amazing place, several of the best black belts the world had ever seen were formed, competitors such as Fabio Gurgel, Roberto Traven, Jamelao, the Vieira Brothers and many others.
 In 1993 Romero Cavalcanti and a group of some of his students (who had left the gym – amicably – and now owned their own separate academies) decided to join forces and create a stronger overall team to compete against the bigger teams of their time, this new team was called Alliance.

 Jacare Romero decided to move to the US to broaden the horizon of his new team in 1995, first in Miami and finally settling in Atlanta.
 In 2009, a few months after being given the “On The Mat” Instructor of the Year award, Romero Cavalcanti was admitted at a Hospital in Altlanta with a serious illness.
 After he recovered he returned to his academy, taking care of the Alliance affairs.